mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

   argument in the argument list (:ref:`Listing 6.2 <MandatoryVariables>`).

 * MPI communication is allowed in the ``_timestep_init``, ``_init``, ``_finalize``,
   and ``_timestep_finalize`` phases for the purpose of computing, reading or writing scheme-specific data that is independent of the host model’s data decomposition.

 * If MPI is used, it is restricted to global communications: barrier, broadcast, gather, scatter, reduction.
+Point-to-point communication is not allowed.
+The MPI communicator must be passed to the physics scheme by the host model, the use of ``MPI_COMM_WORLD`` is not allowed (:ref:`see list of mandatory variables <MandatoryVariables>`).

 *  An example of a valid use of MPI is the initial read of a lookup table of aerosol properties by one or more MPI processes, and its subsequent broadcast to all processes.
-   Several restrictions apply:

-   * The implementation of reading and writing of data must be scalable to perform efficiently from a few to millions of tasks.
+* The implementation of reading and writing of data must be scalable to perform efficiently from a few to thousands of tasks.
-   * The MPI communicator must be provided by the host model as an ``intent(in)`` argument in the argument list (:ref:`see list of mandatory variables <MandatoryVariables>`).
-   * Point-to-point communication is not allowed.
-   * The use of MPI_COMM_WORLD is not allowed.

 * Calls to MPI and OpenMP functions, and the import of the MPI and OpenMP libraries, must be guarded by C preprocessor directives as illustrated in the following listing.